Haiti - Country Profile

 The communicable diseases described above coexist with other chronic health conditions, such as hypertension, obesity, and diabetes, whose upward trends are already representing an additional challenge for a health system with limited resources and high demand for service delivery.

 In Haiti in 2023, the prevalence of tobacco use among people aged 15 and older was 7.2%.
-In the same age group, the prevalence of overweight and obesity was 54.9% in 2016.
+In the same age group, the prevalence of overweight and obesity was 54.9% In the same age group, the prevalence of overweight and obesity was 29.9% in 2022.

 In 2015, the reported prevalence of arterial hypertension (high blood pressure) was 24.5% a decrease of 1.6 percentage points compared to 2000 (26.1%).
 The prevalence of diabetes mellitus, which stood at 5.7% in 2000, increased to 8.7% in 2014.